Shaping Outcomes After Serious Slip and Fall Injuries

 Clear Expectations.
 No Upfront Legal Fees.

-During an initial consultation, you should receive a clear explanation of:
+During a free consultation, you should receive a clear explanation of:

 - The contingency fee structure